srisha-raj/demography-projs/china_onechild_fertility/README.md

 - Vietnam and South Korea are **appropriate counterfactuals** (due to comparable economic, regional, and demographic characteristics) in Part 1

-- Heterogeneous effects (e.g., rural vs. urban, voluntary vs. forced compliance) are not accounted for in Part 1 of analysis
+- Heterogeneous effects (e.g., rural vs. urban, voluntary vs. forced compliance) are not taken into account

 ## Key Findings & Future Work 📌